 While Congress created this timely and efficient application process, the FDIC peppers applicants with requests for data and additional information to prevent an application from being deemed completed.
 While the FDIC Case Manager Manual (April 2004) states "it is expected that processing time frames approaching the one-year time limit and/or needing a waiver will occur in rare and unusual circumstances," one pending application, filed by a publicly traded company with global operations and already owning a domestic bank and international bank, has been slow-walked by FDIC bureaucrats since November 2009.
+Another AFSA member-an iconic, global brand with experience in financial services was discouraged from pursuing a charter.

-In reality, the one year approval period is a hollow requirement as the FDIC has the discretion to determine when an application is considered "complete" and has repeatedly delayed this decision with respect to industrial bank applications by never deeming applications as completed.
+In reality, the one-year approval period is a hollow requirement as the FDIC has the discretion to determine when an application is considered "complete" and has repeatedly delayed this decision on industrial bank applications by never deeming applications as completed.